mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/JTAS-02.md

 #### Ensal Haive

 Ensal is a relative – 'actually a sort of third or fourth cousin a couple of times removed, but we were close as kids' – of the ship's astrogator.
-He holds a (very) small stake in HighLine Shipping, as do some of his relatives.
+He holdsa (very) small stake in HighLine Shipping, as do some of his relatives.
 All of them want to know what really happened.

 _Ensal is not a relative of any of the crewmembers and his stake in the company was recently purchased to legitimise his inclusion in the investigation.
 In fact Ensal is a representative of Combined Port Services and wishes to determine if his company was in any way responsible for the incident, then to suppress evidence if it was._